mariohernandez/mariohernandezio/src/blog/storybook-components.md

   * While logged in with admin access, navigate to `/admin/config/development/settings` on your browser.
 This will bring up the Development settings page.
   * Check all the boxes on this page and click **Save settings**.
 This will enable Twig debugging and disable caching.
+  * Now navigate to `/admin/config/development/performance` so we can turn CSS and JS aggregation off.
+  * Under **Bandwidth optimization** cleared the two boxes for CSS and Javascript aggregation then click on **Save configuration**.
+  * Lastly, click the **Clear all caches** button.
+This will ensure any CSS or JS we write will be available without having to clear caches.

 * With Twig debugging on, go to the homepage where the Article we created should be displayed in teaser mode.
 If you right-click on any part of the article and select **inspect** from the context menu, you will see in detail all the templates Drupal is using to render the content on the current page.
 See example below.